rekha-balan/azure-docs-test2-pr.nl-NL/articles/marketplace-publishing/marketplace-publishing-vm-image-creation.md

 The shared access signature URI created should adhere to the following requirements:

+Note:The following instructions are applicable only for unmanaged disks which are the only kind supported.

 * When generating shared access signature URIs for your VHDs, List and Read­ permissions are sufficient.
 Do not provide Write or Delete access.
 * The duration for access should be a minimum of three (3) weeks from when the shared access signature URI is created.
 * To safeguard for UTC time, select the day before the current date.
 For example, if the current date is October 6, 2014, select 10/5/2014.